temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow signal: Signal Workflow Execution by Id.
+### temporal workflow signal: Signal a Workflow Execution

 The `temporal workflow signal` command is used to [Signal](/concepts/what-is-a-signal) a [Workflow Execution](/concepts/what-is-a-workflow-execution) by [ID](/concepts/what-is-a-workflow-id).